AVGP/divingforfun/content/dives/blausee-diving-march-2020.md

 ## Warming up

 ![Martin is happy after the dive](/previews/blausee-2020/martin-happy-after-the-blausee-dive.jpeg)

+If you want to see a few more pictures, check out the [gallery of the Blausee dive](/gallery/blausee-2020).

 I really enjoyed diving in Blausee.
 The infrastructure is great, the lake beautiful and easy to dive.
 This day was also a little milestone for me - the first of the two dives was my 30th dive!
 Having been convinced that I might manage to go for a handful of dives each year, this seemed very far out.
 I keep learning and improving and it is amazing to be able to enjoy the underwater world with old and new friends so frequently!